Tener/haskore-guide/doc/wow_3.markdown

 [with guitar chords](../midi/wow_3/wow_3_6.midi?raw=true)

-Though there are way too many things should be fixed / improved here, we switch our attention to another cool aspect of Haskore, so we can create music more easily and elegantly.
+Though there are way too many things should be fixed / improved here (e.g. there's a strange pipe like sound in base ...), we switch our attention to another cool aspect of Haskore, so we can create music more easily and elegantly.

 ## [DSLs for music](music_dsl.markdown)